ajayrakde/github-kanha-210925/docs/user-journeys.md

 **SEO sitemap addition (current change):** the storefront now exposes `/sitemap.xml` alongside a public `robots.txt` so search engines can index buyer-facing pages while continuing to block admin, influencer, checkout, and API surfaces.
 These read-only endpoints do not alter any user journey flows.

+**Authentication response hardening (current change):** shared serializers now remove password hashes and similar secrets from OTP and password login responses for buyers, admins, and influencers.
+The sanitized payloads preserve identifiers, contact details, and session wiring so existing login screens keep working while client applications no longer see credential fields.

 ---

 ## Buyer Flow